 Eg: Slack account of multiple organizations, multiple shared email inbox from the same Exchange server, multiple Office 365 accounts…

-Please refer to the documentation on How to build a provider
+Please refer to the documentation on How to build an integration

 When installing an integration, if you want CluedIn to only read, add the integration with a user that has read-only on ALL information if you want CluedIn to push-back to the integration, add it with an administrator account